How to choose a Primary or Prep School

 When children move from Reception into Year 1, they are confident learners who are well equipped to start the Prep School curriculum of length and breadth, with a continued emphasis on creativity, questioning and independent thinking.

 Do they offer “Specialist Teaching”?

-Early Years teachers are wonderful at bringing learning to life but imagine if your child had specialist teachers in PE, Music, Ballet, Spanish and LAMDA from their first day.
+Early Years teachers are wonderful at bringing learning to life but imagine if your child had specialist teachers in Spanish and PE with optional Music, Ballet and LAMDA from their first day.
 This specialist teaching accelerates learning and enables children to exceed in their Early Learning Goals.
 At St Clare’s School, all pupils in Reception have access to specialist subjects in a wide range of areas so they can explore all their talents and connect with the global and creative world around them.

 Is Outdoor Learning Important?

 Outdoor learning is vital for children to both encourage an active lifestyle and to develop their communication and problem-solving skills.
 It enables them to make sense of the world and develop an understanding of how things work.
 Ask how much time your child will get to explore the outdoor world?
 What do they learn?

 At St Clare’s School not only do all Prep School children enjoy time to play outside in our eleven acres of magnificent grounds, but children also enjoy outdoor learning using natural resources to supplement learning in Mathematics, Science or English.
 So, whatever the weather, our children can be found outside jumping, skipping, digging for minibeasts, building dens, making music, reading or sitting and listening to stories!

 Does the School Inspire a Love of Reading?

 Reading is a vital part of the foundation of learning and a main enabler to a successful education.
 Reading underpins every subject and successful learners will be excited to read.
 They will want to share stories, poems and rhymes, creating a rich language base and developing their communication skills.